 - You took or damaged property worth over $950

-Example: You are a car shop owner, and a client comes one day with a noise in the engine.
+Example: You are a car shop owner, and a client comes one day with an engine noise.
 You help them and fix their car.
 When they are gone, you check the security tapes and find out that while you were working on their vehicle, they took tools worth more than $1,000 from your shop.
-Tou call the cops and report a burglary.
+You call the cops and report a burglary.

 Let’s take a look at the facts: